-The sun stands still.
-The earth revolves around the sun.
+The sun motionless, as the earth revolves around it.

-Since the foundation of our ensemble, finding new and innovative ways of conveying music to our audience has been something which we has sparked our curiosity.
-For the past year, “Music on the Internet – is it even possible?” has been a topic of intense discussion within the ensemble.
+Since the advent of our ensemble, finding new and innovative ways of conveying music to our audience has sparked our continued creative curiosity.
+The question of ‘Music through the Internet – is it even possible?’ has been a topic of intense discussion within our ensemble.
 Is it possible to touch people and create emotionally rich experiences through the medium of technology?
 Could we create a new reality?

-The goal of our project was not to film a typical concert, whether it be pre- or during-pandemic, but rather to understand media as a new reality and to research and determine its parameters, creating the greatest possible intensity of experience, despite the distance created by a screen.
+The intention of this project was not to present a conventional concert, whether it be pre- or during-pandemic, but rather to understand media as a new reality and to research and determine its parameters, creating the greatest possible intensity of experience, despite the distance created by a screen.

 In order to make a piece of music understandable in a unique way, we began by searching for experiences that are universally comprehensible.
 In conversation with the director, Andreas Kessler, it became clear that light, in particular sunlight, could be this associative force, as the physical and sensual effect of the sun is something which every human being can identify with.

 On the island of Krk in Croatia, different phases of light and darkness can be experienced or captured particularly well.
-We see the quartet, or rather the music, as the main focal point, seemingly switching to different places depending on the mood of the light (darkness, sunrise, zenith, twilight, sunset, night…).
-The group, however, remains seated in the same static position at each place, the camera rotating as the Earth around the sounding musical work.
-Only at the brightest point does the camera capture the faces of the players; music and luminescent energy face each other eye to eye.
+Centred around a stationary quartet, the passage of time and the transformation of light portrays the continued evolution of music; only at the brightest point does the camera capture the faces of the players; music and luminescent energy face each other eye to eye.
 Musically, we have now reached the most powerful climax of the fugue, after which the light breaks, shadows become longer, the day fades, the moon rises, music and players disappear into the darkness.

 Want to learn more?
 Radio presenter Marie König talked about the experience of shooting a music video in an interview with director Andreas Kessler and the Malion Quartet.